Sports in Philadelphia: Basketball

 The Philadelphia 76ers (commonly referred to as the Sixers) represent Philadelphia in the NBA.
-The franchise, which plays in the Atlantic Division, has won three NBA championships, nine conference titles, and five division titles.
-As of 2014, the Sixers have the third most wins in NBA history.
+The franchise, which plays in the Atlantic Division of the Eastern Conference, has won three NBA championships, nine conference titles, and five division titles.
+As of 2026, the Sixers have the third-most wins in NBA history.
 The franchise began in 1946, as the Syracuse Nationals in the National Basketball League (NBL).
 In 1949, the Nationals were one of seven NBL teams that merged with the BAA to form the NBA.
-The franchise won its first championship in 1955, as the Nationals.
+The franchise won its first championship in 1955 as the Nationals.
 After moving to Philadelphia in 1963 and being renamed the 76ers, the franchise acquired Wilt Chamberlain and experienced a great period of success.
-The team won a then-record 68 games and the championship in the 1966–1967 season, making it the only team besides the Boston Celtics to win an NBA championship in the 1960s.
-The franchise missed the playoffs for four consecutive seasons in the early 1970s, and the 1972–1973 Sixers hold the NBA record for most losses in one season, with 73.
-However, the team quickly bounced back after it acquired Julius Erving, and Erving and Moses Malone led the Sixers to a championship in 1983.
-The franchise continued to experience success until the early 1990s, when it traded Charles Barkley.
+The team won a then-record 68 games and the championship in the 1966–67 season, making it the only team besides the Boston Celtics to win an NBA championship in the 1960s.
+The franchise missed the playoffs for four consecutive seasons in the early 1970s, and the 1972–73 Sixers hold the NBA record for most losses in one season, with 73.
+However, the team quickly bounced back after it acquired Julius Erving, reaching the NBA Finals three times from 1977 to 1982.
+After the addition of Moses Malone, the Sixers won their third championship in 1983.
+The franchise continued to experience success after drafting Charles Barkley in 1984 until he was traded away in the early 1990s.
 The Sixers missed the playoffs for seven straight seasons until the emergence of Allen Iverson, who led the team to the 2001 Finals.
-The team hovered around .500 for most of the 2000s decade, and missed the playoffs from 2013 to 2017.
-However, the team has since made six consecutive playoff appearances with star center Joel Embiid.
+The team hovered around .500 for most of the 2000s decade, and missed the playoffs from 2013 to 2017 in an era popularly known as "The Process".
+However, with the rise of star center Joel Embiid, the Sixers have reached the postseason in eight of the past nine seasons.
 In 1996, the NBA named the 1967 and 1983 championship-winning teams two of the ten greatest teams in NBA history.